-A link to the video will be sent via email within 24 hours prior to the broadcast.
-Ticket sales close at 10 AM on the day of the concert.
-The concert will be available for viewing for 48 hours.
+A link to the video will be sent via email at least 48 hours prior to the broadcast.
+After the original broadcast, the concert will be available for viewing for 1 week.

 Joel Link, violin | Bryan Lee, violin | Milena Pajaro-Van de Stadt, viola | Camden Shaw, cello

 The Dover Quartet, winner of the 2013 Banff Competition and Cleveland Quartet Award and first ever quartet-in-residence at the Kennedy Center, is considered “the young American string quartet of the moment” (The New Yorker).
 The Quartet performs the tremendous Shostakovich Quartet No. 8 and the moving Brahms Quartet in C minor, Op.
 51.